TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Variable.rst

 Assigns one template variable which will exist also after the ViewHelper is done rendering, i.e. adds template variables.

-If you require a variable assignment which does not exist in the template after a piece of Fluid code is rendered, consider using `f:alias` instead.
+If you require a variable assignment which does not exist in the template after a piece of Fluid code is rendered, consider using :ref:`vh-f-alias` instead.

 Properties
 ----------